 In the Lifetime of the Buddha

-When the Buddha heard some disciples discussing this matter, he told them this story so they knew that the elder was also cruel to the boy in the past.
+When the Buddha heard some of his disciples discussing this matter, he told them this story so they knew that the elder was also cruel to the boy in the past.